 Degenerative Disc Disease Treatment Options

-This surgical procedure involves removing all or portions of the lamina, removing bone spurs and/or enlarging foramina to relieve pressure or compression on the nerve roots or spinal cord.
-This pressure is often the cause of the pain.
+This surgical procedure involves removing all or portions of the lamina, removing bone spurs, and then enlarging foramina to relieve pressure or compression on the nerve roots or spinal cord.
+This pressure is often the cause of pain.

 Decompression & Posterolateral Fusion